wvit/web-document/README.md

 6. The plugin locally stores all your preference configurations, such as previously used search keywords and sorting preferences.

+7. Supports importing and exporting documents in JSON format, and also supports importing from remote URLs.

 （Please note that this plugin is not suitable for interactive websites that rely on JavaScript or make frequent requests to remote servers, as it is not designed for such scenarios.）

 ### Quick tutorial